 How good is Webroot in terms of real-time protection?
 As always, I put the software’s skills to the test.
 Let’s see if that cloud-based structure is paying off.

-Webroot did pretty good detecting phishing pages.
+Webroot did pretty well at detecting phishing pages.
 However, it failed to recognize an obvious fake telecom website.